All Episodes

 Yes, we have time.

-It really worries me.
+That really worries me.

-We get down to I mean, my whole belief system has been challenged radically as I've been doing reverse speech.
+We get down to, I mean, my whole belief system has been challenged radically as I've been doing reverse speech.

-And, you know, I've found reverses that, quite frankly, I don't believe.
+And, you know, I've found reverses that, quite frankly, I don't believe and subsequently proven to be true.

 We're going to run this.

-Let's run it forwards first.
+Let's run it forwards.

 Okay, the first half is obvious.